Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

 \subsection{Radial evolution: convergence tests and errors}

-Here we test the evolution scheme we have implemented to solve the Hyperbolic Constraint equations, eqs. (\ref{drXeq}) and (\ref{drYeq}).
-These tests will consists on the evaluation of three different error metrics: (1) the comparison with analytical solutions (obtained from metrics on Sec. \ref{sec:exact_solutions}), (2) evaluations of the $3-$dimensional constraint equations (as presented in Sec. \ref{sec:Constriant_Checker}), and (3) convergence evaluation of the radial integration method. \\
+Here we perform a preliminary exploration of the scheme we have presented during the previous sections.
+We will evaluate two different error metrics: (1) evaluations of the $3$-dimensional constraint equations (as presented in Appendix~\ref{appendix:Constriant_Checker}), and (2) convergence evaluation of the radial integration method. \\

 In order to evaluate the Hyperbolic Constraints, eqs. (\ref{drXeq}) and (\ref{drYeq}), we need to set all the free fields that are present in these equations ($\lapse$, $\shift_i$, $H_{ij}$, etc.).
-The explicit expressions for each of these functions can be obtained by applying the $2+1$ decomposition to the spatial metric $\gamma_{ab}$ and to the extrinsic curvature $K_{ab}$ (see Sec. \ref{section:AHF_presentation}).
+The explicit expressions for each of these functions can be obtained by applying the $2+1$ decomposition to the spatial metric $\gamma_{ab}$ and to the extrinsic curvature $K_{ab}$ (see Section \ref{section:AHF_presentation}).
 Additionally, this decomposition of a known $4-$dimensional metric into its $3+1$ and $2+1$ quantities allows us to obtain analytical solutions for $X$ and $Y_i$ that we can use to compare with our numerical solutions.
 To this end, we define the error of any $2-$dimensional quantity $u(r)$ that take values from $S_r$ as

 for each radial step, where $u^{(teo)}(r)$ is the analytical solution obtained from the decomposition of the $4-$dimensional metric, $u^{(num)}(r)$ is the numerical approximation to $u(r)$ and $||\cdot|| $ is the $2-$dimensional version of the norm of the maximum defined in eq. (\ref{eq:max_norm_def}).\\